 - Grasp your opponent’s wrist with your near-side arm (the arm closest to their wrist).
 Step to the outside of your opponent’s grabbing shoulder with your front leg.
 Immediately step behind this leg with your opposite leg into a Juji Dachi.
 Now spin forward out of the Juji Dachi and into a Heiko Dachi.
 Your opponent should bend forward and their arm should now be relatively straight and across your abdomen.
 Rotate your wrist so your attacker’s elbow is facing upward.
 Step forward and drop into a Soft Bow Stance as you drive the elbow of your free arm into the back of your opponent’s arm immediately above the elbow.
 Step back slightly and drive a Mae Geri into the attacker’s face.

 None of these methods can be guaranteed to work in any specific situation.
-There are too many variables such as how centers or oriented, which leg is forward, relative sizes between yourself and your opponent, nearby obstructions, and a host of other issues that may aid or hinder the execution of one of these actions.
+There are too many variables such as how centers are oriented, which leg is forward, relative sizes between yourself and your opponent, nearby obstructions, and a host of other issues that may aid or hinder the execution of one of these actions.
 But these actions should provide you with some ideas of how to proceed in a particular situation, though it is unlikely you will execute any of these maneuvers precisely as defined above due to the aforementioned variability of circumstances.